 - if you have an account registered with Employer Self Service Portal.

 - if you do not have an account with Employer Self Service Portal.

 - if you wish to continue the registration process.

-The UI Tax Division is extending the deadline for upload of POA documents, for all applicable Employers & Agents, to August 14, 2017.
-The absence of an approved POA will NOT impact the ability to file 1st or 2nd quarter of 2017 contribution reports or the remittance of any amounts due for these periods.
-However, a POA must be on file in order for the Agent to discuss account matters with DOES staff on behalf of the Employer.
+The absence of an approved POA WILL impact the ability to file 3rd quarter of 2017 contribution reports or the remittance of any amounts due for these periods.
+In addition, a POA must be on file in order for the Agent to discuss account matters with DOES staff on behalf of the Employer.

-If a valid and approved POA is NOT on file in ESSP for Employers that have elected to utilize TPA services, subsequent to August 14, 2017, Agents will no longer have access to perform services for relevant Employer accounts until the POA has been uploaded, evaluated and approved.
+If a valid and approved POA is NOT on file in ESSP for Employers that have elected to utilize TPA services, Agents will no longer have access to perform services for relevant Employer accounts until the POA has been uploaded, evaluated and approved.

 In an effort to mitigate extended hold times over the phone, should you need further assistance, please send your inquiry/request in writing via email toUITax.Info@dc.gov.

 ATTENTION ALL QUARTERLY FILERS:

 Please be advised, pursuant to DC Code §51-104(b)&(c), the 2017/2 due date for the submission of wage reports and payments for Quarterly Filers is Monday, July 31, 2017.